micheal-ndoh/Groups/README.md

 ### Optional Enhancements

 - **Binary File Storage**: For more efficient storage and retrieval of group data, the files may be saved in a binary format.

+## Usage

+- The user enters the topics and is been asked if they want to continue yes or no
+-